arrayfire/forge/README.md

 ### Documentation

-You can find the most recent and updated documentation [here](http://arrayfire.org/forge/index.htm).
+You can find the latest documentation [here](http://arrayfire.org/forge/index.htm).

 ### Dependencies